 New course!
 Sustainable infrastructure planning

-IPCC, OECD, researchers as well as many countries have concluded that a future based on increasing road traffic is not in line with climate objectives and the 2030 Agenda of sustainability.
-Still infrastructure planning on national and regional level in most European countries is based on a forecast of increasing road traffic.
-This online course will provide knowledge about an alternative way to the prevailing infrastructure planning paradigm, considering target-oriented sustainable infrastructure planning.
+The IPCC, OECD, many researchers as well as many countries have concluded that a future based on increasing road traffic is not in line with climate objectives and the 2030 Agenda of sustainability.
+However, infrastructure planning on national and regional level in most European countries is still based on a forecast of increasing road traffic.
+This online course will provide knowledge about an alternative way, considering target-oriented sustainable infrastructure planning.

 Course content

-The course includes three online sessions December 12 2024, January 22 and February 13 in 2025 (for time and duration see ”Agenda”).
+The course includes three online sessions December 12 (2024), January 22 and February 13 (2025) (for time and duration see ”Agenda”).
 The sessions include lectures and exercises including out-of-class exercises or reading.
 Every session also includes guest speakers from countries in Europe who already have national goals to reduce car traffic.

 The topics for the three sessions will be: